Will Painted Cabinets Peel or Chip?

 - 2. Sand.
 All surfaces are sanded to create a consistent mechanical profile.
 This gives the primer maximum surface area to grip.
 On previously finished cabinets, sanding also removes any deteriorated or contaminated old finish.

 - 3. Fill.
-On oak and other open-grain woods, we apply grain filler to create a smooth, uniform surface.
+On oak and other open-grain woods, we apply three to five grain-filler applications to build a smooth, uniform surface.
 Without this step, the wood grain telegraphs through the topcoat and creates an uneven texture that looks unprofessional.

 - 4. Prime.
-A bonding primer designed for catalyzed topcoats is applied to create a chemical bridge between the wood and the 2K polyurethane.
-The primer enhances adhesion and provides a uniform base for the topcoat color.
+A bonding primer is applied between the wood and the topcoat.
+The primer provides a uniform base for the topcoat color.

 - 5. Topcoat.
-Multiple coats of Italian 2K polyurethane are sprayed using professional HVLP equipment.
-Each coat is sanded between applications for maximum inter-coat adhesion.
-The final result is 5+ coats of bonded finish.
+Two to three topcoats of Italian 2K polyurethane are sprayed with professional HVLP equipment over two primer coats.
+Surfaces are sanded to 400 grit between appropriate stages for maximum inter-coat adhesion.
+The final result is a smooth, multi-coat bonded finish.

 What If Your Cabinets Are Already Peeling?